QuantEcon/python_lecture_sandpit/source/rst/hs_invertibility_example.rst

     import quantecon as qe
     import matplotlib.pyplot as plt
     from quantecon import LQ
-    from DynLinEcon import DLE
+    from quantecon import DLE
     from math import sqrt
     %matplotlib inline

-We consider the following version of Hall's (1978) model in which the endowment process is the sum of two orthogonal autoregressive processes:
+We consider the following modification  of Robert Hall's (1978) model :cite:`Hall1978` in which the endowment process is the sum of two orthogonal autoregressive processes:

 **Preferences**